-API Observability is a key component to properly execute APIOps Cycles and ensure your building something of value for your API users.
-If you’re not familiar with APIOps Cycles, take a look at this guide which provides an agile framework to quickly build APIs that are business-oriented and serve customer needs.
+API Observability is a key component to properly execute APIOps Cycles and ensure you’re building something of value for your API users.
+If you’re not familiar with APIOps Cycles, take a look at this guide which provides an agile framework to quickly build APIs that are business oriented and serve customer needs.
 API Observability itself is an evolution of traditional monitoring and born out of control systems theory.

 API observability was born out of control systems theory to observe as much as possible the internal workings of a system from its outputs by inferring state and behavior.
 With a sophisticated analytics tool to analyze all this data, you are able to answer any arbitrary question around your API behavior, not just a few predefined metrics that are directly measurable.
 This means you are able to answer any question around how your “black box” got into this state or even reproduce that state.